You drop your quarters into the slot, tap a couple of buttons, and the machine gives you two candy bars for the price of one. Hallelujah! You’re rich!

 How Can You Make the Most of Matching Gifts?

-If you want donors to get the leveraged gifts to which they’re entitled, it’s your job to promote them to your supporters.
+If you want donors to help you secure matching gifts, it’s your job to promote them to your supporters.
 For instance, you’ll want to outline the process using these strategies:

 - Incorporate matching gifts into email newsletters

-- Create a dedicated matching gift page on your website
+- Feature a dedicated matching gifts page on your site

-It would be great if your mom could bake you up some fresh ‘dough’ or if you could stop by the money pump and simply fill your piggy bank with cash.
+It would be great if you could stop by the money pump and simply fill your piggy bank with cash.
 Unfortunately, the world is not so ideal, and your nonprofit needs to fight for every dollar it can get.
 Matching gifts are an easy way to increase fundraising, so start promoting corporate giving today and rejoice when you receive two donations instead of one.

 Photo courtesy of Freedigitalpotos.net